nrwl/nx-workshop/docs/lab13/LAB.md

 2. Commit everything (you'll see in a bit why).

-2. Inspect the files that got generated and try to run it.
+2. Inspect the files that got generated and try to run your schematic.

    <details>
    <summary>🐳 Hint</summary>